KelleyYin/Cross-lingual-Summarization/README.md

 ## Introduction
 We implemented CL-ASSUM on [fairseq](https://github.com/pytorch/fairseq/).
 In our paper, we mentioned three methods for CL-ASSUM.

-1. Teaching Generation
+1. Teaching-Generation
-2. Teaching Attention
+2. Teaching-Attention
-3. Teaching Generation + Attention
+3. Teaching-Generation-Attention

+So far, we have only updated the code of teaching-generation, and the other code will be updated soon.

 ## Requirements and Installation
 * A [PyTorch installation](http://pytorch.org/)